trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Configure Two Factor Authentication (2FA) {#two-factor-authentication-2fa}

 Two-factor authentication (2FA) is essentially an extra step that is required during the login process that makes it so that even if your username and password are compromised an attacker cannot login to your account.
 It is called two-factor authentication, or sometimes also multifactor authentication, because more than one factor is required to login.
 Factors can be something you know like a password, something you are like a fingerprint or iris scan, or something you have like the OnlyKey.
 There are three different types of 2FA supported by OnlyKey.
-There is more information on these available on the features page of the [OnlyKey Wiki](https://docs.crp.to).
 By supporting multiple modes of 2FA OnlyKey will work with most sites that suppor 2FA - [http://www.dongleauth.info/](http://www.dongleauth.info/)

 #### Google Authenticator (TOTP) {#google-authenticator-totp}